Indra-2507/JobsPortal/README.md

-# JobsPortal
+# Jobs Portal
-JobsPortal is the final proyect of the fourth unit of "Introduction to Front-end Develop" career.
+Jobs portal is the final proyect of the fourth unit of "Introduction to Front-end Develop" career.

 It was developed d with knowledges of HTML5 and concepts of JAVASCRIPT.
 Also, Tailwind CSS, a framework that enables agile development, based on utility classes that can be easily applied in code.